Construction of One World Trade Center: 2011

-By February 2011, the tower reached 56 floors, 667 ft above grade, while the glass panels reached the 27th floor.
+By February 2011, the tower had reached 56 floors, 667 ft above grade, while the glass panels reached the 27th floor.
 On May 12, 2011, plans led to install prismatic glass on the building's base were cancelled due to technical problems.

 By June 15, 2011, One World Trade Center had reached the 70th floor, the glass facade installation had reached the 45th floor, and concrete flooring had been installed up to the 63rd.
 On August 1, 2011, concrete workers and carpenters at the tower walked off the job one month after their labor contract had expired.
 The workers returned to work on August 3.

 2012

 Construction slowed from January to February 2012 due to an unseasonably warm winter which caused high winds and icing conditions to form on top of the structure making it hazardous for the construction workers.
 Further delays were caused by financial problems with a steel supplier which slowed delivery of steel beams to One World Trade Center.
 It took over two months to complete the 92nd floor.
 With the weather improving in March and financial issues being resolved, the construction progressed above the 92nd floor.
 1 WTC later surpassed the Bank of America Tower as the 3rd tallest in the city.
 In May 2012, it was announced that the 408-foot spire originally planned to adorn the top of One World Trade will have its radome stripped, revealing the mast of the same height.
 This announcement was withdrawn in September 2013.
 On November 12, 2013, One World Trade Center was given the official height by the CTBUH as the Tallest Building in the Northeastern United States. (surpassing the Willis Tower amongst much debate), eleventh tallest in the world, and was given the title of the World's Tallest Spire.
 (Burj Khalifa, the tallest building in the world, has a shorter spire, despite starting at a higher altitude.)